 Click here or in the side menu to learn more about Hanover Hospital accepted insurances and answers to frequently asked questions.

 We understand that hospital bills and insurance claims can be confusing.
 We want to help you understand what Hanover Hospital will do to assist you and how you can assist us.
-Click here to learn more about bills and claims.
+Click here or in the side menu to learn more about bills and claims.

 Hanover Hospital provides an estimated price list for charges of our most common procedures.
-The hospital’s charges are the same for all patients, but a patient’s responsibility may vary, depending on payment plans negotiated with individual health insurers.
+The hospital’s charges are the same for all patients, but a patient’s responsibility may vary, depending on individual health insurers.
 To obtain pricing information for services not listed on our pricing page, please contact our Chargemaster Coordinator at (717) 316-7102.

 Our focus is to make the registration process pleasant and convenient for our patients.
 Upon your arrival for outpatient services or inpatient stay, please visit the registration reception desk to obtain a ticket to be directed to the next available representative for your service.
-For more information on what items to have ready and how the process works, click here.
+For more information on what items to have ready and how the process works, click here or in the side menu.

 - All coats, shoes and clothing are packed.